EAPerry/daily-weather-forecasts/README.md

 # daily-weather-forecasts

 The National Weather Service creates daily weather forecasts across the country, but does not publish historical daily weather forecasts.
-This repository-updated daily-archives forecasts beginning in September 2023.
+This repository---updated daily---archives forecasts beginning in September 2023.
 Daily forecast data are available at the location of county centroids and US power plants.

 ## About the Data